Dahir Riyale Kahin: Early career

 Kahin's previous posts included a diplomatic position at the Somali Embassy in Djibouti.

 In the last years of the Siad Barre government, during the 1980s, Kahin was the highest-ranking National Security Service (NSS) officer in Berbera.
 He was stationed in Las Anod in 1981 to 1982.

+In the early 1990s, Kahin served as Governor of Awdal.

 From 1997 to 2002, Kahin served as the Vice President of Somaliland.

 President of Somaliland

 On 3 May 2002, Kahin became the third President of Somaliland, after the death of the self-declared republic's President Muhammad Haji Ibrahim Egal.
 Kahin later won the elections on 14 April 2003, representing the Ururka Dimuqraadiga Umada Bahawday (UDUB), or United Democratic People's Party.
 He was sworn into office on 16 May, the day after Egal's funeral.

+In 2007, a delegation led by President Kahin was present at the 2007 Commonwealth Heads of Government Meeting in Kampala, Uganda.

 In 2008, Kahin established by decree new regions and districts, which drew criticism.
 Regions and districts in Somaliland are not just an instrument for the organisation of local government, they are also used as electoral districts.
 Kahin's move was considered by several to have motives rooted in electoral and clan-politics.
 Moreover, as these new regions and districts were never geographically delimitated, they argued that he saddled the region with a legacy that hampers the efficient organisation of local government to this day.

 Throughout his tenure as President of Somaliland, Kahim sought to maintain peace and tranquility in the region.
 His administration contributed to various state-building and institutional development initiatives.
 In terms of democratization, his government also successfully organized local council elections, parliamentary elections, and two presidential elections.
 Additionally, Kahin is noted for having peacefully transferred power to his successor in office, President Ahmed Mohamed Mohamoud.